Native Apps vs. PWAs: Cost & Complexity Realities

 Multiplying Apps Multiplies Costs

-A new project carries a lot of unknowns for everyone: developers and stakeholders, alike.
-There will be realizations that initial assumptions were wrong, pivots to manage complexities, and unexpectedly difficult (or expensive) integrations with outside systems, just to identify a few problems that may unexpectedly arise.
+A new project carries a lot of unknowns for everyone — developers and stakeholders alike.
+There will be realizations that initial assumptions were wrong, pivots to manage complexities, and unexpectedly difficult (or expensive) integrations with outside systems.
 Addressing all of these issues is hard enough when you’re creating just one application.

 It’s better for everyone involved to validate the project with customers as quickly and efficiently as possible.
 Once customers see and interact with an app for the first time, there will inevitably be pivots, shifts, and new understandings that affect the direction and approach taken to address them by the app.
 As this new information is gained, it can be more quickly adapted, applied, and revalidated by changing one app rather than all three.